 My ID is Gangnam Beauty

 My ID is Gangnam Beauty aired in 2018.
-The story follows Kang Mi Rae, a girl who has been bullied all her life for being ugly.
-In an effort to escape her bullies, she undergoes plastic surgery to transform herself into a beauty.
-However, she soon discovers that plastic surgery doesn’t necessarily mean that her life will be perfect.
+The story follows Kang Mi Rae, a girl bullied all her life for being ugly.
+She undergoes plastic surgery to transform herself into a beauty to escape her bullies.
+However, she soon discovers that plastic surgery doesn’t necessarily mean her life will be perfect.
 The drama was funny, heartwarming, and had plenty of twists and turns to keep viewers engaged.
 It was a great exploration of what it means to be beautiful and how outer appearances can influence our lives.

 No. of Episodes: 16